August 26, 2024

 Above all, though, Liroff and other Intimacy Coordinators must be ready to speak up for their actors.
 She ensures what she calls their “enthusiastic consent” for each scene that involves intimacy or physical vulnerability.

-What do Intimacy Coordinators do?
+What do intimacy coordinators do?

-What do Intimacy Coordinators do in such a scenario?
+What do intimacy coordinators do in such a scenario?

 Liroff offers a clear delineation of the intimacy coordination she provides.
 In a scene with minors kissing, she and the actors first have a conversation about boundaries and consent during prep.
 She notes that she creates: